sara-nl/clouddocs/general-start.markdown

 Import the appliance by following the steps:

-1. From the **user** `view` or the **groupadmin** `view`, choose the _Marketplace_ tab on the left menu of the screen; in the screen shot, it has been highlighted in red.
+1. From the **user** `view` or the **groupadmin** `view`, choose the _Marketplace_ tab on the left menu of the screen, as shown in the screen shot; in the screen shot, it has been highlighted in red.
+   ![marketplace step 1][marketplace_step_1]

 2. Next, look for the **Ubuntu - KVM** _appliance_ in the list; you can search for it by typing on the search box, and click on the name of